GallTech/rag-lab/README.md

 ## Performance & Tuning
 Now that I have a functional pipeline, I'm learning how to measure and tune performance.
 Going forward I'll add more hardware, however the metrics I establish now will always be relevant.

-For example, a key bottleneck is Postrgres.
+For example, a key bottleneck is PostgreSQL.
 I'm looking at the following measures:

 # PostgreSQL Health Check Summary